BigSteveAbdulmex/Go-Play/README.md

 # Go-Play

-A playground for all my demo or little Golang projects
+A playground for all my demo or little Golang projects, projects include:

-### Investment Calculator App
+* Investment Calculator:
 This is a simple investment calculator app

-* Profit Calculator App
+* Profit Calculator:
 This is simple profit calculator app